Delicious and easy sausage balls made with just 3 simple ingredients. This tasty appetizer makes the perfect game day or party dish!

 - Add fresh herbs such as chopped parsley

-- Dip in BBQ, ranch or bleu cheese dressing for extra flavor
+- Dip in BBQ, ranch, buffalo sauce or blue cheese dressing for extra flavor

 To make in advance: Roll the mixture into balls, then place on a baking sheet.
 Cover and place in the refrigerator for up to 24 hours before baking.